 9. Plank With Arm Curl

-This move is a combination of isometric and isotonic exercises.
+This move is a combination of isometrici XA form of exercise that includes static contraction of a muscle (for example, planks). and isotonic exercisesi XExercises like squats that involve the application of a constant amount of weight and activation of body muscles while moving the joints. .
 The plank tightens the muscles in the entire body, especially the core.
 And at the same time, the curl strengthens the arms, specifically targeting the biceps.

 How To Do Plank With Upper Arm Curl